vta/Managed-and-Tolled-Lanes-Feed-Specification/MTLFS.md

-toll_destination.json       | Yes           | Describes entrances and exits to the facility toll_facility.json          | Optional      | Describes the lane types of the facility toll_periods.json           | Optional      | Describes the name and operational dates and times of the facilities toll_signs.json             | Optional      | Describes the regions the system is broken up into toll_authority_info.json    | Yes           | Describes the system including System operator, URLs, contact info, time zone
+toll_destination.json       | Yes           | Describes entrances and exits to the facility toll_facility.json          | Optional      | Describes the lane types of the facility toll_periods.json           | Optional      | Describes the name and operational dates and times of the facilities toll_signs.json             | Optional      | Describes where the physical toll signs are located toll_authority_info.json    | Yes           | Describes the system including System operator, URLs, contact info, time zone

 ### toll_authority_info.json